2022–2023 Florida Citrus Production Guide: Crop Insurance Policies Available to Citrus Growers

 Even though the numbers used for the examples in the fruit dollar-amount policy and WFRP were purposely made to be the same, it is important to realize the significant differences between the policies and the type of coverage they offer.
 One of the main differences is that WFRP is based on the insured farm's records, not on an amount the RMA establishes.
 In addition, the dollar-amount policy covers production risk (decrease in yield), whereas WFRP covers production and market risk (decrease in both yield and price).
 In terms of premium, WFRP is more expensive for a single commodity but becomes significantly cheaper once two or more commodities are grown on the farm.

-For crop year 2022, Actual Production History (APH) will be available to Florida citrus growers.
+Starting in crop year 2022, Actual Production History (APH) will be available to Florida citrus growers.
 APH coverage is based on the grower's historic yields rather than on reference dollar amounts.
 Thus, it requires growers to provide RMA with farm records.
 The policy covers the citrus fruit/crop from bloom to harvest.
-Therefore, a grower interested in this policy must apply for coverage by November 1st prior to the bloom that corresponds to the year of harvest.
-For example, an application for coverage for crop year 2022 should have been submitted by November 1, 2020.
 Coverage levels range from 50% to 85%, and causes of insurable loss under this policy include adverse weather, fire, and postbloom fruit drop due to adverse weather.
 I will update this document to include more details regarding APH coverage in future editions.

 Dollar-amount policies for insuring citrus trees and fruit are based on reference prices established by the RMA, not on farm's records as with WFRP.
 In addition, the coverage dollar-amount policies provide are for specific perils.
 WFRP allows eligible growers to insure their entire farm revenue under one policy.
 Dollar-amount policy covers production risk (decrease in yield), whereas WFRP covers production and market risk (decrease in both yield and price).
 WFRP can be expensive for a single commodity but becomes significantly cheaper once two or more commodities are grown on the farm; the subsidy and premium rate depend on the number of commodities grown on the farm.
 For a diversified farm that meets the eligibility criteria, WFRP can provide better coverage relative to a dollar-amount policy.